isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

 4. Children’s Trust of Massachusetts. (n.d.).
 Choosing Books for Your Child: Preschoolers 3–5 Years.
 Onetoughjob a Children’s Trust Programme.
 Retrieved October 15, 2021, from https://www.onetoughjob.org/articles/choosing-books-for-your-child-preschoolers-3-5-years

-*All synopses taken from the respective publishers.
-The book covers are the copyright of the respective publishing companies.*
+The book covers and synopses are the copyright of the respective publishing companies.